Question: I bought a home with FHA financing. We have a monthly insurance premium (MIP) with each payment. How do we get rid of this cost?

 Answer: When you bought your home you purchased with little money up front, perhaps 3.5 percent down.
 This means a lender put up as much as 96.5 percent of the purchase price.
 This is a high-risk situation for lenders because they greatly prefer 20 percent down.

 With FHA, what you have is not a loan from the government but a form of insurance for the lender.
-You can borrow with little down, but you have to pay for the insurance coverage — the MIP.
+You can borrow with little down, but you have to pay for the insurance coverage — the mortgage insurance premium or MIP.

 You may or may not be able to end the MIP.
 Here are three points.